ryyu444/ECS-171-Group-Project/README.md

 ---

 ### Frontend
 First, open up a new terminal.
-This can be done in VSC by simply clicking the `+` with the terminal panel open or `ctrl+shift+` shortcut.
-We need two separate terminals as the backend is a separate process from the frontend.
+This can be done in VSC by simply clicking the `+` with the terminal panel open.
+-   We need two separate terminals as the backend is a separate process from the frontend.

 Since our website is made using Next.js and built with React.js, you will need to install Node.js version 18 or higher.
 Refer to this [link](https://nodejs.org/en/) for guidance on Node.js installation.

 After installing Node.js, navigate to the frontend/sleep-and-stress directory in the new terminal.

 To install the necessary node modules, enter `npm i` or `npm install` in the command line.
 The modules listed in the package-lock.json file will then be automatically installed.
 These modules are necessary for our frontend to function.

 To launch the website, ensure you are still in the same directory (frontend/sleep-and-stress) and enter `npm run dev` into the same terminal.
 You should soon see a provided link to a local host, which you should click, and, with the server running, you will be able to test out our app!